michaelkleinbehance/XPSPL/docs/quickstart.rst

 Starting applications
 _____________________

-Applications must be started from a single file loaded with XPSPL.
+Applications are started using a main file loaded with the ``xpspl`` command.

 .. code-block:: console

-   $ XPSPL main.php
+   $ xpspl main.php

 Managing applications
 _____________________